Chart Color Schemes

 The level of cultural diversity witnessed in Altona was found to be above average when compared nationally for a number of language and cultural background related metrics

-Altona has a higher level of cultural diversity compared to most other local markets, with 29.2% of its population born overseas and 20.2% speaking a language other than English at home.
-Christianity is the predominant religion in Altona, making up 49.5% of the population.
-However, Islam has an overrepresentation in Altona compared to Greater Melbourne, with 2.0% of the population identifying as Muslim compared to 5.6%.
+Altona was found to be more culturally diverse than the vast majority of local markets, with 29.2% of its population born overseas and 20.2% speaking a language other than English at home.
+The main religion in Altona is Christianity, which makes up 49.5% of people.
+However, the most apparent overrepresentation was in Islam, which comprises 2.0% of the population, compared to 5.6% across Greater Melbourne.

 Frequently Asked Questions - Diversity